-The SMD17K has two discrete, sinking, DC inputs that accept 3.5 to 27 Vdc signals.
-(5 to 24 Vdc nominal) How your SMD17K uses these inputs is fully programmable.
+The SMD34K has a total of three discrete DC inputs that accept 3.5 to 27Vdc signals.
+(5 to 24Vdc nominal) How your SMD34K uses these inputs is fully programmable.
 The active state of each input is also programmable.
 Programming their active states allow them to act as Normally Open (NO) or Normally Closed (NC) contacts.
+Two of these inputs are open collector sinking and share their common connection.
+The third input is fully differential and can be wired as a sinking or sourcing input.